electraone/datafiles/README.md

 The [Electra User Guide](https://docs.google.com/document/d/1KDwv20wwwJdlct1m_r8IaG3PLbulb8RHOebviEDO6mM/edit?usp=sharing) is available at Google Docs.
 The User Guide is still under development, feel free to attach your comments and questions to it.
 We are updating it on regular basis as new features are added.

 ## Documentation for technically oriented users
-[Electra One Github Wiki](https://github.com/martinpavlas/electra.one/wiki) pages provide detailed information about programming presets, instrument files, and other more technically oriented information about Electra One controller.
+[Electra One Github Wiki](https://github.com/martinpavlas/electra.one/wiki) pages provide detailed information about programming presets, instrument files, and other technical information about Electra One controller.

 ## Firmware updates
 We publish releases of new firmware on regular basis.
 We made the update procedure very simple to encourage users to update their firmware frequently.
 The new firmware releases consists of both: new features and bug fixes.

 ![image](https://github.com/martinpavlas/electra.one/raw/master/docs/ElectraOneConsole.png)

-The firmware is uploaded to Electra with an Electra One Console application.
-The application allows users to easily upload firmware to Electra.
+The firmware is uploaded to the Electra with an Electra One Console application.
 The update is a very simple and fast procedure.

 The application also displays Electra's internal log messages in real-time.
-This is meant to give you a chance to share information about your Electra in case of problems and to help you when writing more complex SysEx templates and SysEx patch parsers.
+This is meant to give you a chance to share information about your Electra in case of problems and to help you when writing more complex SysEx templates and SysEx patch parsers - log message show what is Electra exactly doing and what is happening inside it.

 The description of how to update Electra firmware is available at [Firmware Update Guide](https://github.com/martinpavlas/electra.one/wiki/Updating-firmware).